sunglim/HbbTV_Application_Template/README.md

 * Purpose
 ---------
-The purpose of this project is providing the environment to creat HbbTV application easiliy!
+The purpose of this project is providing the environment to create HbbTV application easily!

 From Transport Stream  : not yet(need your contribution), ~